Thriving Marine Fisheries in Myanmar: Advancing and building a pipeline of support and capacity for marine conservation and fisheries sustainability

 This project will help to restore fish populations to previous abundance that contribute to healthy ocean ecosystems and reduce poverty among inshore fishers.

-- Improve local livelihoods through increased fisheries productivity and value
+- Improve local livelihoods through increased fisheries productivity and value.

-- Strengthen capacity in Myanmar for the local management of living marine resources: EDF and WCS will work with local partners to establish and support community-based co-management committees that will build stewardship by fishermen to protect their fishing grounds.
+- Strengthen capacity in Myanmar for the local management of living marine resources: EDF will work with local partners to establish and support community-based co-management committees that will build stewardship by fishermen to protect their fishing grounds.

-- Facilitate the understanding and application of sustainable fisheries management;
+- Facilitate the understanding and application of sustainable fisheries management.

-- Increase social and ecological resilience to climate change: EDF and WCS will support Myanmar institutions by providing education, training, and capacity building so that local institutions are able to fully participate in the management and oversight of their fisheries.
+- Increase social and ecological resilience to climate change: EDF will support Myanmar institutions by providing education, training, and capacity building so that local institutions are able to fully participate in the management and oversight of their fisheries.